freezedev/lyria/README.md

 Lyria.js
 ========
-Lightweight prototyping javascript game and web framework based on jQuery.
+Lightweight prototyping javascript game framework based on jQuery.

 What do I need?
 ---------------